Gresham's School: Headmasters

-Old Greshamians
+Notable former pupils

 See List of Old Greshamians and :Category:People educated at Gresham's School.

-OG groups include the main OG Club, open to all former pupils, which publishes a magazine and has almost four thousand members; the OG Golf Society, the OG Cricket Team, the OG Rifle Establishment (OGRE) which has its own residence at Bisley, and the OG Masonic Lodge.
-The lodge was formed in January 1939.
+Old Greshamian groups include the Old Greshamian Society, open to all former pupils, which publishes a magazine and has some four thousand members; the OG Golf Society, the OG Cricket Team, the OG Rifle Establishment (OGRE) which has its own residence at Bisley, and the OG Masonic Lodge, which was formed in January 1939.

-Notable Old Greshamians include the poet W. H. Auden, the composer Benjamin Britten, Sir Alan Hodgkin, Lord Reith, James Dyson, and Olivia Colman.
+Notable Old Greshamians include the poet W. H. Auden, the composer Benjamin Britten, Stephen Spender, James Dyson, rugby players Tom Youngs and Ben Youngs, the fourth President of Ireland Erskine Hamilton Childers, the KGB spy Donald Maclean, Sir Alan Hodgkin, Lord Reith, and Olivia Colman.

 Houses

 Most Gresham's students are boarders and live in one of the school's seven boarding houses.
 Four of these are for boys: Howson's (1903), Woodlands (1905), Farfield (1911), and Tallis (1961).
-Three houses are for girls: Oakeley (1971), Edinburgh (1987), and Britten (1992)- renamed Queens' (2017).
+Three houses are for girls: Oakeley (1971), Edinburgh (1987), and Queens' (1992), known as Britten until 2016.

-Edinburgh was opened by Prince Philip, Duke of Edinburgh, the school's Patron, after whom it is named.
-Britten, named after the composer Benjamin Britten who boarded at the school 1928–30, is an extension of the former school Sanatorium, designed by William Henry Ansell.
-Britten was often ill and did much early composition in the Sanatorium, including A Hymn to the Virgin.
-Britten House changed its name to Queens’ House in September 2016.
-It is named after Queen Mary I, Queen Elizabeth I and Queen Elizabeth II.
-During the reign of each queen Gresham's School made significant strides towards the establishment it is today.
+Edinburgh, designed by Nicholas Hare Architects, was opened by Prince Philip, Duke of Edinburgh, the school's Patron, after whom it is named.

+Britten, the school's third house for girls, was opened in 1992 and named after the composer Benjamin Britten.
+It is an extension of the former school Sanatorium, designed by William Henry Ansell.
+While at the school Britten was often sick and did much of his early composition in the Sanatorium, including his A Hymn to the Virgin.
+The name of Britten was changed to Queens' House in September 2016, in honour of Queen Mary I, Queen Elizabeth I and Queen Elizabeth II.
+During each of their reigns, the school developed.

 Each house has a housemaster or housemistress and a house tutor and matron.
 There are house teams for team sports, as well as other house activities, such as evening prayers, "prep", and dramatic productions.
-Most houses are around seventy strong.
+Most houses have about seventy members.

 Senior boys and girls may be appointed as house prefects.
 Some of those are then chosen as school prefects and one in each house as House Captain.

-Opening in September 2023 is the school's new day house, Arkell House.
+A new house, Arkell, for day boys and girls in the sixth form, opened in September 2023, named after John Hardy Arkell, a former headmaster.

-The Old School House was previously the whole school, then from 1905 to 1936 the Junior House, then from 1936 to 1993 a boarding house of the Senior School and is now the home of the Gresham's pre-preparatory school.
+The Old School House was previously the main school building, then from 1905 to 1936 was the Junior House.
+From 1936 to 1993 it was a boarding house of the senior school and since then has been the home of the Gresham's pre-preparatory school.